piyushkandoriya/RISC-V-based-MYTH/README.md

  * [Acknowledgement](#Acknowledgement)

-# Day 1 Introduction to RISC_V ISA(instruction set architecture) and GNU compiler toolchain
+# Day 1 -Introduction to RISC_V ISA(instruction set architecture) and GNU compiler toolchain
 ## Introduction to RISC-V basic keywords
 ### Introduction
 ISA (Instruction Set Architecture) is nothing but language of the computer in which we are giving some command to the computer.